robustrobotics/svis/README.md

 sudo apt install ros-kinetic-pointgrey-camera-driver
 ```
 ### Quick Start
 The rough outline for running svis is as follows.
+More details can be found in the individual package README files.
 - Build svis and svis_ros code.
 ```
 mkdir -p /path/to/catkin_ws/src